sbates-idrc/nexusctl/README.md

 ### nexusctl-load

-Load a JSON configuration into a Nexus.
+Load a Nexus configuration JSON file into a running Nexus.

 ```
 $ nexusctl-load [options] <file>